JackChen365/CommonWidgets/textview/document/text_transition.md

 The text transition is when you re-set text into the widget.
 How we transform the text.

-The picture above show you how we transform the text.
+The picture below show you how we transform the text.

 ![text_transition](https://github.com/momodae/LibraryResources/blob/master/CommonWidgets/image/text_transition.gif?raw=true)